Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Experiments

-In Figure~\ref{fig:experiment:image_examples}, we visualize the produced explanations for the predictors trained using ID-ExpO and $\ell_{\mathrm{CE}}$-only, and show the distributions of the insertion and deletion metrics of the explanations.
+In Figure~\ref{fig:experiment:image_examples}, we visualize the produced explanations for the predictors trained using ID-ExpO and $\ell_{\mathrm{CE}}$-only, and we show the distributions of the insertion and deletion metrics for the explanations.
 More results are shown in Appendix~\appendixref{sec:appendix:image_examples}.
-Here, we show the examples in which correct prediction was made.
-As shown in Figures~\ref{fig:experiment:image_examples}(d)~and~\ref{fig:experiment:image_examples}(e), we found that the distributions of the insertion and deletion metrics were substantially different between ID-ExpO and $\ell_{\mathrm{CE}}$-only.
-The result indicates that our insertion and deletion metric-based regularizers positively affect those distributions as we expected.
-Also, as shown in Figures~\ref{fig:experiment:image_examples}(b)~and~\ref{fig:experiment:image_examples}(c), we found that the explanations themselves were different between them.
-In particular, in the heatmap explanations for ID-ExpO (Figure~\ref{fig:experiment:image_examples}(b)), large positive contributions were assigned to a part of super-pixels that captures the object of the class label well.
+Here, we show only the examples in Figure~\ref{fig:experiment:image_examples}, in which correct prediction was made.
+As shown in Figures~\ref{fig:experiment:image_examples}(d)~and~\ref{fig:experiment:image_examples}(e), the distributions of the insertion and deletion metrics were quite different between ID-ExpO and $\ell_{\mathrm{CE}}$-only.
+This result indicates that our insertion and deletion metric-aware regularizers positively affected those distributions, as we expected.
+In addition, as shown in Figures~\ref{fig:experiment:image_examples}(b)~and~\ref{fig:experiment:image_examples}(c), we found that the explanations differed from each other.
+In particular, in the heatmap explanations for ID-ExpO (Figure~\ref{fig:experiment:image_examples}(b)), large positive contributions were assigned to some of the superpixels that captured the object of the class label well.
 This is because the evaluation of the insertion and deletion scores in our regularizers is truncated at 30\% or 50\% of the number of pixels.
-The results indicate that ID-ExpO can change the explanations to preferentially assign larger positive contributions to the pixels strongly affecting the prediction to improve those metrics.
+These results indicate that ID-ExpO can change the explanations to preferentially assign larger positive contributions to the pixels that strongly affect the prediction to improve those metrics.